Published

 • Migrated a Payload CMS Postgres DB from AWS RDS → Neon.

-• Cut hosting cost from ~$20/month to ~$0 (Neon free tier) for my usage.
+• Cut hosting cost from ~$20/month to ~$0 (Neon free tier) for current usage.

 • Used pg_dump/pg_restore with --no-owner --no-privileges to avoid role/permission mismatches.